 ‘Catch as Catch Can’ or ‘Catch Wrestling’ is an art-form and a sport which evolved over many centuries and preserved by Lancashire miners.
 Probably the most famous coach of all time was Billy Riley who founded the Snakepit in 1948, eventually his students would make a name for the art around the world, for many decades.
 The Snake Pit has been known as the home of Catch as Catch Can.

-Catch matches are won through pinning or submitting the opponent meaning the art contains throws, takedowns, joint locks and many methods for controlling an opponents structure.
-It means you can pressure test the moves against a fully resisting opponent with minimal risk of injury, which means you can have faith that each move you learn works as they has been used successfully countless times before.
+Catch matches are won through pinning or submitting the opponent meaning the art contains throws, takedowns, joint locks and many methods for controlling an opponent’s structure.
+It means you can pressure test the moves against a fully resisting opponent with minimal risk of injury, which means you can have faith that each move you learn works as they have been used successfully countless times before.

 The best way to get ready to develop the right fitness for Catch wrestling is to come along and start.

 Catch Rules – Catch matches are won by pin or submission

 The aim of Catch wrestling is to gain control over your opponent in order to:

 Put their opponent on their back – to pin them.
 This is with any part of both shoulders or both shoulder blades of your opponent in contact with the mat at the same time.
 When the opponent is pinned, a win will instantly be given by the referee.
 Please note that it is irrelevant if you were going for a submission at the time, the rule is to remain on your back at all times.

 To force your opponent to submit.
 A submission is when force is used through a legitimate technique in a controlled way, causing pain for that opponent that he wishes to concede.
 It is for the wrestler to tap or to shout tap and the match will immediately be terminated.